lucasbasquerotto/cloud/README.md

         elem_schema: "test"
 ```

-This is a complex schema case that can allow different arguments based on its type.
-More specifically, the `test` inner schema allow both the value to be both a list of values or a single (entire) value that correspond to the `test2` inner schema specification, and this schema do a similar approach allowing the value to be either an integer value (end of the chain), or a dictionary with a `p1` property, that is itself either a single (entire) value or a dictionary of properties whose values correspond to the `test` inner schema specification.
+This is a complex schema case that allows (possibly very) different values based on its type.
+More specifically, the `test` inner schema allows the value to be both a list of values or a single (entire) value that correspond to the `test2` inner schema specification, and this schema do a similar approach allowing the value to be either an integer value (end of the chain), or a dictionary with a `p1` property, that is itself either a single (entire) value or a dictionary of properties (with any name; a `map`) whose values correspond to the `test` inner schema specification (creating a recursion between the inner schemas).

-This means that the following values are valid (are accepted by the schema):
+This means that the following values are valid (accepted by the schema):

 ```yaml
 test_schema: 111